horvathi94/seqmeta/README.md

 `docker exec -it <container-name> /scripts/backup.sh --help`

 The `restore.sh` script can be used to restore data saved from the *SQL* files created by the `backup.sh` script.
 The *SQL* files must be located in the `/backups` directory of the container.
-To see more options about the usage of the scrpt please see the help menu:
+To see more options about the usage of the script please see the help menu:

 `docker exec -it <container-name> /scripts/restore.sh --help`